 Dr. Jody Noe: Dr. Jody practices Naturopathic Medicine, specializing in Oncology.
 She is an Ethnobotanist and traditional healer in the Cherokee tradition.
 I have described her as an incredible geeky scientist as well as an intuitive Medicine Woman, a combination that is clearly unique.
 She is the author of Naturopathic Integrative Oncology, used as a teaching text in medical schools.

 Loretta Ross: Loretta is an expert on the politics of women’s health, hate groups, and sexual violence.
 She is co-founder and national director of the SisterSong Women of Color Reproductive Justice Collective.
+She was Co-director of the 2004 Women’s March for our Lives, and co-author of Undivided Rights: Women of Color Organize for Reproductive Justice.
 We were lucky to have Loretta here in the Valley while she was a Research Associate at the Five College Women’s Studies Research Center.
 I learned so much from this interview!